jacopoMauro/dm552/haskell/ex_sheet5_io_monads.md

 1-4 items.
 The goal is to not take the last item, so the range does not include 0.

-You should implement this game, you can decide on the rules to play by, or let them be decided at the beginning of the game.
+You should implement this game, you can decide on the rules to play by, i.e. how many items in the pile, whether you win or lose when you take the last item, etc.
 The program should write the number of items left after each player has had their turn.

 To save some time, you don't need to think about which players turn it is, the people playing it can keep track of that themselves.